-With mine worker road related travel incidents a key area of concern, the Australian mining industry is moving to apply a safe to work mantra.
+With mine worker road related travel incidents a key area of concern, the Australian mining industry is moving to apply a safe work mantra.
 Incidents like that of April, 2018 where a contractor working on an Australian mining site (Grasstree)was killed in transit in a head on collision with another vehicle have resulted in a refocus on safe travel and ensuring safe to work outcomes are achieved.

 The CFMEU has long championed the mantra that “Every working person has the right to come home safe” but does that extend to getting an individual safe to work?
-With travel injuries one of the key issues for the industry, conferences like the Queensland Mining Industry Health and Safety Conference have been quick to implement education programs to alert the industry to the issues of safe driving.
-In 2018, the conference enlisted the help of key road safety advocates including former racing driver Craig Lowdnes and Russell White (Driver Safety Australia).
-The message is clear – travelling safe to work is now a non-negotiable for the Australian mining industry.
-In addition to conferences, a range of organisations such as the Australian Road Safety Foundation have been working with the industry to improve awareness of issues associated with motor vehicle travel.
+With travel injuries, one of the key issues for the industry, conferences like the Queensland Mining Industry Health and Safety Conference have been quick to implement education programs to alert the industry to the issues of safe driving.
+In 2018, the conference enlisted the help of key road safety advocates including former racing driver Craig Lowndes and Russell White (Driver Safety Australia).
+The message is clear – travelling safely to work is now a non-negotiable for the Australian mining industry.
+In addition to conferences, a range of organisations such as the Australian Road Safety Foundation has been working with the industry to improve awareness of issues associated with motor vehicle travel.
 Top issues identified in the industry include:

 The use of mobile phones while driving (outside of mine sites) and fatigue-related issues for workers transiting after shifts.